How to Dispose of Sand from Pool Filter: The Essential Guide

 The disadvantage of employing pool sand in playgrounds is the potential for contaminants to accumulate on the sand.
 They’re the same elements you come into contact with when you get into the water, but pool sand has a higher concentration.
 They might be harmful to one’s health.

 Another issue is the sand’s composition.
 Unlike beach and play sands, Pool sand largely comprises crushed silica quartz rather than a variety of minerals.
 The dust from this sort of sand is a Class 1A carcinogen that can lead to silicosis if inhaled over time.
-It isn’t safe for humans or animals, and it’s not an excellent filler for cat litter boxes in terms of safety or purity.

 What Is Backwashing a Pool Filter?